CaffeineMC/lithium-fabric/lithium-mixin-config.md

 (default: `true`)
 Skips repeated checks whether the equipment of an entity changed.
 Instead equipment updates are detected

-### `mixin.entity.skip_fire_check`
-(default: `true`)
-Skip searching for fire sources in the burn time countdown logic when they are not on fire and the result does not make a difference.

 ### `mixin.experimental`
 (default: `true`)
 Various experimental optimizations